-- A. The Union acts as the only Divisional Body of the Western Australian Shire Councils, Municipal Road Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Unions within Australia.
-There were no significant changes to the principal activities of the Union. - B. The continuing maintenance of federal agreements negotiated by the organisation.
-The organisation was able to renegotiate 22 agreements during the reporting period although only 3 have been concluded on the 30th June 2021 and also respond to and resolve in excess of 60% of individual member disputes arising during the reporting period.
-The organisation also handled 25 unfair dismissal claims and some 30 workers compensation claims during the reporting period. - C. The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information. - E. The Union also conducted job delegate training provided for 22 delegates in April 2021.
+A. The Union acts as the only Divisional Body of the Western Australian Shire Councils, Municipal Road Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Unions within Australia.
+There were no significant changes to the principal activities of the Union.

+- B. The continuing maintenance of federal agreements negotiated by the organisation.
+The organisation was able to negotiate agreements during the reporting period although post 1 January 2023 all of the local government agreements have become transitional State registered agreements in the WA Industrial Relations Jurisdiction.
+The organisation has been able to respond to and resolve in excess of 85% of individual member disputes arising during the reporting period.
+The organisation also handled 16 unfair dismissal claims and some 25 workers compensation claims during the reporting period. - C. The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information.

 2A.
-Significant Changes in the Nature of Principal Activities
+Significant Changes in the Nature of Principal Activities None

-None